wshi83/wshi83.github.io/index.md

 ## News

 - **[Pinned to Top] I am actively seeking industrial R&D opportunities, as well as Postdoctoral positions, beginning in 2024.
 I am happy to engage in discussions regarding potential opportunities!**
+- [09/2023] Three groups of graduate and undergraduate students have obtained two first places and one honorable mention in the data hackathon of IEEE BHI'23.
+Congratulations to the students!
 - [09/2023] One paper got accepted in ACM BCB 2023 and received **Best Paper Award**, discussing retrieval-augmented LLMs for shared decision making in rare diseases.
 - [08/2023] Humbled to be selected as a **Rising Star in EECS** this year (2023).
 See you in Atlanta.
 - [07/2023] Humbled to receive **NSF Student Travel Award** for IEEE BHI'23 and ACM BCB'23.
 See you in Pittsburgh and Houston!